cjt5144/baseset/README.md

 ## Overview

-The class provides methods to convert a number of baseX to a number of baseY using the Baseset object.
+The class provides methods to convert a number of baseX to a number of baseY using the Baseset class.

-The class provide
+The class provides...
 * string representation for converted number.
+* reverse string representation for converted number.
+* iterator and const_iterator types
+* reverse_iterator and const_reverse_iterator types
 * modifiable access to individual digits for non-cont Baseset objects.

 ## Examples